 The Clinical Assessment Program provided the Court with the opportunity to contract with a psychologist to complete psychological evaluations on youth to assist the Court in appropriate dispositional options.
 Upon conclusion of the evaluation, the psychologist will provide the court with a written report or verbal testimony at a court hearing.
 The Court contracted with Dr. Howard Beazel to conduct psychological evaluations and competency evaluation on court ordered youth.
-In 2015, nine (9) youth were court ordered to submit to a psychological evaluation, as well as two (2) youth were order to complete a competency evaluation.
+In 2016,